 Further education / 25.
 Mai 2020 - 26.
 Mai 2020

 The attendance seminar on 11.-12.05.2020 cannot be offered due to current events.
-The seminar will therefore take place as a live webinar.
+The seminar will therefore take place as a online seminar.

 You will learn to effectively communicate your own scientific ideas and results by applying best visual communication practices to your research communication.
 You will understand the principles and useful design approaches used by experts.
 You will get actionable advice and feedback on your own pre-submitted materials.
 It is an immersive webinar, structured, easy to follow, memorable, useful and fun.

 You will comprehensively cover all aspects of science communication that is visual.
 The workshop is interactive, practical, and adapted to the audiences' research topics.

 DAY 1 (8:30 am – 3:30 pm with a long lunch break and many short breaks)